-ADMISSIONS: The Ph.D. program in Comparative Literature will be accepting admissions applications for Fall 2022.
+ADMISSIONS: The Ph.D. program in Comparative Literature is now accepting admissions applications for Fall 2023.
 Please see "GSAS Admissions" at the right.
 If you have questions about the Admissions process, email email@example.com.

 Comparative Literature PhD applicants with an interest in Russia should be aware of the Interdisciplinary Specialization in Russia, which takes advantage of curricular offerings in the Department of Russian & Slavic Studies.
 Students who pursue the ISR may choose to take up to half of their points in or cross-listed with the Department of Russian & Slavic Studies while earning the doctoral degree in Comparative Literature.
 For more information please contact the Director of Graduate Studies in the Department of Russian & Slavic Studies.